Swiddis/ferrous-qat/README.md

 ## Qat

-Here are the supported operations of Qat equations.
+Here are the supported operations of Qat expressions.
-For the proof of concept, only English will be supported, but I'll try to design for arbitrary alphabetic scripts (Extended Latin, Cyrillic, Greek, Japanese Kana).
+For the proof of concept, only English will be supported.

 | Task | Pattern | Results | Supported? |
 |------|---------|---------|------------|